StackVista/stackstate-docs/use/metrics/golden_signals.md

 The metrics described in this page are gathered by the StackState Agent and can be disabled.
 Refer to the [StackState Agent documentation](/setup/agent/about-stackstate-agent.md) for more information.

 Note that StackState Agent can only report on request rate and response time of HTTP/1 protocol.
-HTTP/2, HTTP/3 and HTTPS protocols are not currently supported.
+HTTP/2, HTTP/3 and HTTPS protocols aren't currently supported.